Constantin1489/trrc/README.md

 trrc '[linux] port 80	HTTP's port	CS linux::http linux::network'
 ```

-TRRC will interpret `CS linux::http linux::network` as a list which is `['CS', 'linux::http', 'linux::network']`
+trrc will interpret `CS linux::http linux::network` as a list which is `['CS', 'linux::http', 'linux::network']`

 ### How to create a trrc config file?